 Guidelines for Colonoscopy Surveillance After Screening and Polypectomy: A Consensus Update by the US Multi-Society Task Force on Colorectal Cancer.

 Patients at average risk of colorectal cancer who have a clean colonoscopy do not need to repeat the test for 10 years.
 This and many other practical recommendations for cancer prevention were issued in “Guidelines for Colonoscopy Surveillance After Screening and Polypectomy,” a consensus update issued by the U.S. Multisociety Task Force on Colorectal Cancer.
 Click here to read the guidelines.

 Slides for Physicians Developed by ACG Experts

 Quality Measures for Colonoscopy – One of the ACG’s primary objectives is to focus attention on the importance of quality colonoscopy.
 The overall impact of colonoscopy depends critically on high quality baseline examinations.
 Therefore, ACG recommends that screening colonoscopies be performed by appropriately trained and skilled examiners who are dedicated to consistent performance of high quality examinations.
-The College has both endorsed and developed quality indicators for colonoscopy.
+The American College of Gastroenterology has both endorsed and developed quality indicators for colonoscopy.
 ACG’s Subcommittee on Colorectal Cancer Screening and Surveillance developed a slide set for physician education reviewing quality measures for colonoscopy to educate endoscopists and enhance the effectiveness of colonoscopy in cancer detection.
 Developed by distinguished experts, the new slides offer ACG member physicians a convenient overview of key quality issues such as: